Kittlitz's plover: Nesting and incubation

-The Kittlitz's Plover is a ground-nesting shorebird, that breeds throughout the whole year, although there are varying peak seasons in different geographic locations.
+The Kittlitz's plover is a ground-nesting shorebird, that breeds throughout the whole year, although there are varying peak seasons in different geographic locations.
 Copulation usually occurs 6–11 days before egg-laying on or near the nest scrape.
 The simple nest scrape is usually made 50–100 m away from water on open, dry ground at low elevation, from where it is easy to spot intruders.
 It is about 10–15 cm in diameter and is lined with shells, pebbles, animal dung and fragments of vegetation.
-The Kittlitz's Plovers usually nest solitary or in loose flocks with their nests being mostly more than 40 m apart, however they can be sometimes as close as 8 m.
+The Kittlitz's plovers usually nest solitary or in loose flocks with their nests being mostly more than 40 m apart; however, they can be sometimes as close as 8 m.
 Sometimes the old scrape may be reused, probably by the same pair.

-Kittlitz's Plovers lays 1-3 eggs (usually 2) at 1-2 day intervals.
+Kittlitz's plovers lay 1–3 eggs (usually 2) at 1–2 day intervals.
 They eggs are oval, dark grey-maroon with black speckles giving and overall sand-coloured or light brown background.